PelicanPlatform/training-client/README.md

 ```python
 pelfs = PelicanFileSystem('pelican://osg-htc.org')
 ```

+> [!TIP]
+> Here you need to use the full federation address and *not* the `osdf://` shorthand.
+> This may be changed in a future release of PelicanFS.

 The `pelfs` object has methods for interacting with objects via the Federation.
 Usage typically looks like